 Paul Marsden is a market researcher and communications specialist in digital marketing.
 He assists organizations to communicate effectively online by helping them understand digital culture.
 He is social media strategist at Syzygy, a European-based advertising and branding agency.
 His recent clients include Nokia, BBC, Publicis, T-Mobile, WPP, The Economist and the U.K. government.

-Marsden holds a PhD in psychology and led the research team at the London School of Economics that validated the link between word of mouth reputation and growth.
+Marsden holds a PhD in psychology and led the research team at the London School of Economics that validated the link but between word of mouth reputation and growth.
 He has also authored a number of publications including the business book Connected Marketing: The Viral, Buzz and Word of Mouth Revolution.

 Based in Miami, Marsden works with marketing and public relations agencies around the world, conducting market research and helping develop and deliver social media marketing and online PR programs for their clients.